 Also check out my Meal Prep archives for plenty of ideas for packed lunches!

 So there you have it, my top 30 Easy Recipes for College Students.
-What was/is your favorite recipes to help you get through the semester?
+What are your favorite student meals to help you get through the semester?
 Share in the comments below!